On the Error of Random Sampling: Uniformly Distributed Random Points on Parametric Curves: Introduction

 \subsection{Organization of the paper}

-In Sec.~\ref{sec:efficientsampler} we define the total variation distance of two random variables and introduce the notion of an efficient sampler.
-In Sec.~\ref{sec:tvdistance} we give bounds on the total variation distance.
-Inverse transform sampling is illustrated in Sec.~\ref{sec:inv}; we also describe how the univariate solving (that inverse transform sampling requires) is done using the bisection method.
-A discussion on how the univariate solving can be done using other methods completes this section.
-In Sec.~\ref{sec:sampling} we present our curve sampler, study its efficiency and analyze its complexity.
-We also intervene in a review of Chebyshev approximations.
-In the end, we present our experimental results~in~Sec.~\ref{sec:implementation}.
+In \S\ref{sec:efficientsampler} we define the total variation distance of two random variables and introduce the notion of an efficient sampler.
+In \S\ref{sec:tvdistance} we give bounds on the total variation distance.
+Inverse transform sampling is illustrated in \S\ref{sec:inv}; we also describe how the univariate solving (that inverse transform sampling requires) is done using the bisection method.
+In \S\ref{sec:sampling} we present our curve sampler, study its efficiency and analyze its complexity.
+We also include a review of Chebyshev approximations.
+In the end, we present our experimental results~in~\S\ref{sec:implementation} and our conclusions in \S\ref{sec:conclusions}.